Abhi99999/GRPCDemo/README.md

 Note: gRPC converts snake_case to PascalCase.
+Make to change property of server and client protobuf